 ALL ABOUT STEVE

 The most surprising fact about me, may not be that I am a playwright, actor, singer, and also an accomplished painter, chef, designer, filmmaker and standup comedian, but that I am a late diagnosis ASD (Autism Spectrum Disorder).
-This life-long struggle not only afforded me strong visual and cognitive skills, but also a unique perspective on life, to develop effective coping skills.
+This life-long struggle to overcome countless traumas not only afforded me strong visual and cognitive skills, but also a unique perspective on life, to develop effective coping skills.